lukasschepens/honeypotResit/README.md

 ## Notes

-This project was built for the Web Security course resit evaluation.
-It demonstrates understanding of web security concepts, API development, and honeypot systems.
-The code includes comments explaining security implementations and design decisions.
+This project was built for the honeypot course resit exam.

 # All the config files for the nginx webserver and the elk are also uploaded in this repo so I won't copy them here.